mfkimbell/react-movie-database/README.md

 * `.NET CORE Web API` allow api calls to go from front-end to back-end
 * `Entity Framework Core` allow for models to faciliate CRUD operations for sql tables
 * `Microsoft SQL Server` to store data

+  A C# and React JS  GUI that connects to
+                      Microsoft Sql Server using
+                      .NET Entity Framework CORE to do CRUD operations to manipulate movie data.
+The user can add, like, delete, and sort data in various ways, and these changes with be reflected in the sql database and the GUI.
 ---

 The ui is organized into these main components: